 - Great communications - some minor hiccoughs Review by Don Gingrich

 Buying a kilt can be a learning experience.
 Depending on your tartan, it may take a wee bit longer than expected.
-Who'd have thought that the tartan mills shut down fro Summer holidays?
+Who'd have thought that the tartan mills shut down for Summer holidays?

 Thanks again to all -- it was worth the wait.